Nowa Huta Tour

 And for those who prefer comfort over travelling in style, you can book a trip in a regular modern car too – we strive for maximum satisfaction and will tailor the tour to your needs and wishes.

 produced in the town of Nysa, Poland, between 1958-1994.
-Nysa was considered more comfortable and spacious than its sibling Żuk van.
-Typical model for military police units durring a communist era.
+ZSD Nysa van was considered more comfortable and spacious than its sibling Żuk (meaning “Bug” in Polish).
+Vaguely reminiscent of an old-fashioned firetruck, although typically it came in blue.
+It served as a common vehicle for military police during the communist era.

-is a family of off-road vans produced at the Ulyanovsk since 1965 till nowdays!
-Because of the external similarities to a loaf of bread, the van became known as Буханка (bukhanka, meaning loaf in Russian).
+belongs to a family of off-road vans, produced at the Ulyanovsk city in Russia, produced since 1965 till present day!
+Because of the external similarities to a loaf of bread, the vehicle became commonly known as Буханка (bukhanka, meaning “loaf” in Russian).
+Commonly comes in dark military colors, such as green, brown or gray.